Last updated on January 25, 2023 by Wandering our World

 Although mostly a ruin now, a visit to the castle will see you walk in the footsteps of Scottish history.
 From battles against Norwegian invaders and occupiers (the north of Scotland was once under Norwegian control) to conflict with more local foes, this place is a must visit.

-If it’s a little chilly, then I wouldn’t recommend sunbathing, but the beaches can still be enjoyed.
-Especially as you can walk them while enjoying your own solitude, or the company of a loved one, with a good chance that you will see meet a single soul in the process.
+If it’s a little chilly, then we wouldn’t recommend sunbathing, but the beaches can still be enjoyed.
+Especially as you can walk them while enjoying your own solitude, or the company of a loved one, with a good chance that you not meet a single soul in the process.

 Looking for more ideas of places to visit on your North Coast 500 trip?
 Then check out our article on unique and free (!)
 North Coast 500 day trips by clicking here.